Length functions on groups and rigidity: Basic properties of length functions

 \begin{proof} By the Margulis-Kazhdan theorem (see \cite{z84}, Theorem 8.1.2), any normal subgroup $N$ of $\Gamma $ either lies in the center of $\Gamma $ (and hence it is finite) or the quotient group $\Gamma /N$ is finite.
-Corollary \ref {cor1.1} implies that $l$ factors through a length function $l^{\prime }$ on $\Gamma /Z(\Gamma ).$ The previous lemma \ref{lem1.2} implies that $ l^{\prime }$ is primitive. \end{proof}
+The previous Lemma \ref{lem1.2} implies that $l$ is primitive. \end{proof}